Raytwo/ARCropolis/README.md

 ### Ultimate Mod Manager Backwards Compatibility

 The plugin also supports backwards compatibility with UMM paths to allow for mods to continue to work.

+Currently, to prevent issues with nutexb-related crashes, it is opt-in.
+In the future, this may be removed.

+While UMM stores files in `sd:/UltimateModManager/mods`, ARCropolis stores its modpack-style mods in `sd:/ultimate/mods` while maintaining the same folder structure as UMM.
+If none of your files are `.nutexb` textures, you can simply rename your `UltimateModManager` folder to `ultimate` and all mods will work.
+If you no longer need UMM, it is recommended you delete your data.arc file from romfs.